kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-on-streams.md

 # The Protocol

-QUIC on Streams can be used on any transport that provides bi-directional, byte-oriented stream that is ordered and reliable; for details, see
+QMux can be used on any transport that provides bi-directional, byte-oriented stream that is ordered and reliable; for details, see {{transport-properties}}.
-{{transport-properties}}.

 QUIC frames are sent directly on top of the transport.